binliu-base/T3P1-CarND-Path-Planning-Project/README.md

 ##### Ranking Lanes
 The lane score algorithm rank lanes are using the following 3 factors
 1. The lesser the number of lanes we need to change, the better.
-Because the lesser we change lanes, the more comfortable the drive is for the passengers (takes care of comfort)
+Because the lesser we change lanes, the more comfortable the drive is for the passengers (takes care of comfort).

 2. The distance of the car ahead of us in that lane.
-The more the distance, the better the score
+The more the distance, the better the score.

 3. The velocity of the car ahead of us in that lane.
 The greater the velocity, the faster we can travel in that lane, before being forced to change lane again.

 #### 3. Trajectory Generation
 Trajectory Generation, as can be seen in src/PathPLanner.cpp lines 194-306 where its path planning decision are put into practice.

-1. Udaity simulator gives us the previous path after removing all consumed points in the last time cycle.
+1. The Udaity simulator gives us the previous path after removing all consumed points in the last time cycle.

 2. Inspired from John Chen, converting all coordinates from global coordinate system to local car’s coordinate system to make things easier.